 - Cut the crusts off the bread and roll each one out using a rolling pin to flatten them completely.

-- Spread 1-2 tablespoons of the filling mixture onto the bread and roll it up.
+- Spread 1 to 2 tablespoons of the filling mixture onto the bread and roll it up.
 Repeat the process with the remaining bread and filling.

-- Whisk the eggs, milk and vanilla together in a shallow bowl and dip 5-6 of the rollups into the egg mixture.
+- Whisk the eggs, milk and vanilla together in a shallow bowl and dip 5 to 6 of the rollups into the egg mixture.

 - Heat 1 tablespoon of the butter in a large skillet over medium heat.
-Fry 5-6 of the rollups at a time in the pan for 3-4 minutes, turning them every 30 seconds so that they get browned all the way around and fully cooked.
+Fry 5 to 6 of the rollups at a time in the pan for 3 to 4 minutes, turning them every 30 seconds so that they get browned all the way around and fully cooked.